 2. Carrillada de Cerdo

 Or simply the pork cheek.
 It is a very traditional way of preparing pork meat which also means that it can be found in pretty much all places to eat in Seville.

-The usual ingredients that are paired with the pork cheeks are the garlic, carrots, and other vegetables.
-Personally, I couldn’t imagine a good carrillada del cierdo without a glass of red wine (or few).
+The usual ingredients that are paired with the pork cheeks are garlic, carrots, and other vegetables.
+Personally, I couldn’t imagine a good carrillada del cierdo without a glass of red wine (or a few).

 Where to try: Eslava Restaurant